 Please click here for more information from the CDC.

 The City is actively working with Humboldt County health agencies to protect the community, prepare for more local cases and assist in maintaining the health and safety of our region.
-Please click here for the latest updates from the City of Arcata.
+Please click here for the latest news updates from the City of Arcata.

 Please click here for the latest updates from the Humboldt County Department of Health & Human Services or to sign up to receive Humboldt County Health Alerts.
 Community members may contact the County directly by emailing email@example.com or calling 707-441-5000.

 For medical advice or questions about testing, contact Public Health by emailing firstname.lastname@example.org or calling 707-445-6200.

 For updates from Humboldt State University, please click here.

 For updates from Del Norte County, click here.